lwando-sokhanyile/lwando-sokhanyile/README.md

 - Currently building **DevTrend Intelligence Platform** - a full pipeline that ingests GitHub trending data, transforms it through a three-layer dbt model, and orchestrates everything with Airflow
 - Self-taught data engineer, following a structured roadmap built on a **20% study / 80% build** philosophy
-- Targeting remote **junior data engineering** roles, especially with US-based teams
+- Targeting remote **junior data engineering** roles.
 - I care about understanding *why* something works, not just getting it to run
-- Reach me on [LinkedIn](https://www.linkedin.com/) - swap in your profile link here
+- Reach me on [LinkedIn]www.linkedin.com/in/lwando-sokhanyile

 ---